ADGEfficiency/adgefficiency.github.io/PITCHME.md

 ## goals

 only pictures, code and phrases

 ## abstract

 This talk reviews two years of work on energy_py - [a reinforcement learning for energy systems(https://github.com/ADGEfficiency/energy_py)].
 We will look at lessons learned designing the library, experience using the library with Open AI gym and energy_py environments.
 Also covered is the use of synthetic data generation in energy_py environments.

-Inspiration for this talk is world models (show at start)

-The difference in ability to compete across supervised, unsupervised + rl

-comapre leading tech giants, startups AND traditional vertical energy utilities (who are below on all now, but will be above eventually)

 ```
 run experiment during talk